PapayaSupreme/askyourdoc/README.md

 # MSChatbot
-small ai agent extracting text for a hackathon organizeb by microsoft
+small ai agent extracting text for a hackathon organized by Microsoft for EFREI, using Azure technologies